kubernetes/enhancements/keps/sig-auth/4601-authorize-with-selectors/README.md

 ### Authorization Attributes changes

 The authorization attributes have easy access to the query parameter field and label selectors.
-To avoid confusion, field and label selectors will not be included in authorization attributes for verbs where the field selector has no semantic meaning.
+To avoid confusion, field and label selectors will not be included in authorization attributes for kube-apiserver requests with verbs where the field selector has no semantic meaning.
 In practice this means that (for now), only List, Watch, and DeleteCollection have field and label selectors.

-SubjectAccessReviews submitted to the kube-apiserver with verbs that do not honor the selectors will have the field and label selector attributes removed prior to checking authorization.
+SubjectAccessReviews submitted to the kube-apiserver with verbs that do not honor the selectors will NOT modify the field and label selector attributes.
-Webhook authors: remember that the list of verbs accepting field and label selectors may change over time.
-If the kube-apiserver sends the FieldSelector or LabelSelector to a webhook, the kube-apiserver intends to honor the selector attributes.
+The client is trusted to be sending only combinations that will be honored.

 Any authorizer that gets an error from `ParseFieldSelector` or `ParseLabelSelector` may attempt to authorize without field or label selectors since that will authorize using a wider permission (field and label selectors can only reduce access).